tashoym94/TPS25-SQLITE/README Teacher.md

 SELECT * FROM demographics;                  -- 1 row per person
 SELECT * FROM legalall;                      -- 1 row per case
 ```
-The demographcis table contains information about each person in the database.
+The demographics table contains information about each person in the database.

 The legalall table contains information about each legal event in the database, so there could be more than 1 row per person.

-The organization of this table happens to be by person, but oftentimes the rows of tables are not organized in any particular way.
+The organization of this table happens to be by person, but often times the rows of tables are not organized in any particular way.

-Let's day you are reviewing legal events by charge and you want to view this table more clearly since all of the charges are currently mixed together.
+Let's say you are reviewing legal events by charge and you want to view this table more clearly since all of the charges are currently mixed together.

 STUDENTS: looking at the legalall table, which column should we order by?

-SELECT * FROM legalall;

 ✅
 topcharge